hcientist/OnlinePythonTutor/unsupported-features.md

 It is *not* meant to be a replacement for a professional-quality code debugger or IDE.
 This means that you should only use it to write **small pieces of self-contained code** that runs for not too many execution steps.
 After all, an instructor cannot draw hundreds of lines of code, hundreds of data structures and pointers, or show hundreds of execution steps on the blackboard!
 Also, code in introductory classes usually does not access external libraries or resources.

-As a consequence of this ultra-focused design, the following features are not supported and will likely *never* be supported:
+Due to this ultra-focused design, the following features are not supported and will likely *never* be supported:

 - Code that is too large in size.
-Shorten your code to what would fit on a blackboard!
+Shorten your code to what fits on a blackboard!
 - Code that runs for too many steps (e.g., > 1,000 steps) or for a long time
   - shorten your code to isolate exactly where you want to visualize and debug
   - or [set Python breakpoints](https://youtu.be/80ztTXP90Vs?t=42) using `#break` comments
-- Reading data from external files (put all your data in strings)
+- Reading data from external files
+  - Put all your data in strings: examples for [Python3](http://goo.gl/uNvBGl) and [Python2](http://goo.gl/Q9xQ4p)
 - Interfacing with databases, network, filesystem, or other external resources
 - Anything involving GUI programming or GUI/webpage components
 - Multi-threaded, concurrent, or asynchronous code; Python Tutor is only for regular single-threaded execution
 - Importing external 3rd-party libraries (try "Python 3.6 with Anaconda (experimental)" if you want to use more libraries)
 - Editing multiple source code files (Python Tutor is *not* a replacement for an IDE)
-- Integration with other programming environments like Jupyter Notebooks, IDEs, text editors, etc.
+- Integrating with programming environments like Jupyter Notebooks, IDEs, text editors, etc.

 Other unsupported features: